All Episodes

 So it's not because of the authoritarian leader all of a sudden want to change.

-Instead, it was a actually bottom-up process.
+Instead, it was actually bottom-up process.

 And this bottom-up process depends on the true private ownership, depends on the existence of organizations.

-Before the transformation in Taiwan from authoritarian into democracy, there was already a quite famous theory called the modernization theory and developed in the 1960s.
+And before the transformation in Taiwan from authoritarian into democracy, there was already a quite famous theory called modernization theory.

 According to that theory, an authoritarian regime could transform peacefully into democracy.

-But now, everyone finds that this is an illusion.
+But now everyone finds that this is an illusion.

-And so, in particular, in the recent decade, so what the Chinese Communist Party has done shows to the world that it's impossible.
+And so in particular in the recent decade, so what the Chinese Communist Party has done shows to the world that it's impossible.

-The reason it's impossible is because the Chinese Communist Party controls everything.
+The reason it's impossible is because the Chinese Communist Party controls everything, including these private firms.

 So how could they control private firms?

-So here, the way that the communists control private firms is not by nationalization legally, but if we look at the reality, actually the Chinese Communist Party controls these firms not through the legal tools, instead controlling the entrepreneurs.
+But if we look at the reality, actually the Chinese Communist Party controls these firms not through the legal tools, instead controlling the entrepreneurs.

 So all the entrepreneurs, they have to submit.